mshyam83/Boggle/README.md

 ## Clone

 I have created this project using React and Ruby on Rails.
-Following are version has been installed while creating:
+Following are version that has been installed while creating:

 Ruby Version: